 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-CEUs may be earned through group activities (e.g., workshops, conferences), independent study (e.g., course development, research projects, internships, attendance at educational programs, and self-study (e.g., videotapes, audiotapes, journals), provided that the CEs are gained from ASHA approved providers.
+CEUs may be earned through group activities (such as workshops, conferences), independent study (like course development, research projects, internships, attendance at educational programs, and self-study (through watching videos, listening to podcasts, or reading journals), provided that the CEs are gained from ASHA approved providers.

-You’ll need to renew your license every three years with a $200 license fee.
-You can renew online through the Arizona DHS.
+Just as when you initially applied, each time you renew comes with a $200 license fee.
+You can skip the paper forms, however, and renew online through the Arizona DHS.

 Speech-Language Pathology Salary in Arizona